-http://tbinternet.ohchr.org/layouts/TreatyBodyExternal/ Country Visits.aspx?
-SortOrder = Alphabetical
+http://tbinternet.ohchr.org/\layouts/TreatyBodyExternal/ CountryVisits.aspx?SortOrder=Alphabetical Data as at: 10 August 2020.

 Note: Indicates whether the Sub-Committee has visited the country against torture, and the years in which this occurred, when applicable.

 Universal Periodic Review